waldrain/waldrain.github.io/pv.md

 2021-11-23 21:40 the sun shone quite a lot today, and i switched from mains back to solar quite early in the morning.

-i compared my voltmeter with cornelius. mine seems to be consistently showing too low values, so all the V<sub style="font-size:75%">B</sub> measurements so far are wrong, too low, and the V<sub style="font-size:75%">I</sub> ones are correct.
+i compared my voltmeter with cbl. mine seems to be consistently showing too low values, so all the V<sub style="font-size:75%">B</sub> measurements so far are wrong, too low, and the V<sub style="font-size:75%">I</sub> ones are correct.

-2021-11-29 10:10 cornelius turned off solar power last week wednesday ro thursday and the sun was away for several days. today, and i switched from mains back to solar.
+2021-11-29 10:10 cbl turned off solar power last week wednesday ro thursday and the sun was away for several days. today, and i switched from mains back to solar.
 V<sub style="font-size:75%">B</sub> was 25.9 before turining on the inverter, 25.5 afterwards.

-2021-12-02 18:20 been raining nonstop for a couple of days, inverter switched off. starting to hook up cornelius' used panels directly to the battery. measured the cells to check and potentially balance the bad one.
+2021-12-02 18:20 been raining nonstop for a couple of days, inverter switched off. starting to hook up cbl used panels directly to the battery. measured the cells to check and potentially balance the bad one.

 2021-12-03 10:40 sun is shining, finally switched from mains to pv again.

-2021-12-15 Started attaching Cornelius' used PV poanels directly to the battery, in pairs, each providing 230 Wp, 4.7 A short circuit, 65.4 V open circuit, limited by the battery + BMS + inverter to 29 V, so they will never be able to provide more than max.
+2021-12-15 Started attaching cbl used PV poanels directly to the battery, in pairs, each providing 230 Wp, 4.7 A short circuit, 65.4 V open circuit, limited by the battery + BMS + inverter to 29 V, so they will never be able to provide more than max.
 130 W per pair...

-Monitoring individual cells; voltages until november were measured with my faulty voltmeter reporting too low values; from december onwards using cornelius voltmeter; oh no, it does not measure with any precision below 0.1 V, so it makes little sense in this range:
+Monitoring individual cells; voltages until november were measured with my faulty voltmeter reporting too low values; from december onwards using cbl voltmeter; oh no, it does not measure with any precision below 0.1 V, so it makes little sense in this range:

 <table class="r" style="font-size:80%">
 <tr><td>date time</td><td>1</td><td>2</td><td>3</td><td>4</td><td>5</td><td>6</td><td>7</td><td>8</td><td>notes</td></tr>